What is sustainability?

 The Department of Administrative Services (DAS) leads state government by providing an array of services that include budget development, procurement, human resources, IT support, surplus property management and many others.

-DAS acts as the main vehicle for realizing the Governor's executive goals.
-The Department will serve as state government's main resource in working toward more sustainable practices.
-With its central role in state government, DAS sustainability is focused on the effects of DAS' internal operations and delivery of external services and statewide policy across the enterprise.
-These efforts primarily focus on the management of the state's real and personal property assets, technology and the procurement of goods used daily by agencies as they deliver services to Oregonians.
-In addition, statewide policies provide agencies with guidelines and tools to reach sustainability goals.
+DAS acts as the main vehicle for realizing the Governor's executive goals, and for setting statewide policy.
+It serves as state government's primary resource in working towards more sustainable practices.
+With this central role in state government, DAS sustainability is focused on the effects of DAS' internal operations, and the delivery of external services and statewide policy across the enterprise.
+These efforts focus on management of the state's real and personal property assets, technology and the procurement of goods used by agencies to deliver services to Oregonians.

-The agency's internal sustainability efforts are guided by an agency sustainability plan.
+The agency's internal sustainability efforts are guided by a 2018 Sustainability Plan.
 They also include an active facilities program (energy and greenhouse gas management, water conservation and waste reduction), fleet management focused on fuel efficiency and emissions reductions, integrating sustainability into construction projects and real estate decisions and strategic sustainability-oriented procurement decisions.
 The staff-driven DAS Sustainability Team advises and supports the agency's sustainability efforts.